amitgoswami1027/udagram-microservices-project/README.md

 *kube-controller-manager - a component that bundles and runs controller processes.
 These processes concern the nodes, replication,
  endpoints, and access management.

+### Kubeone installation
+1. Downloading a binary from GitHub Releases

 # Udagram Image Filtering Microservice